 Modern retailers will grow the category by raising awareness

-In addition, the vast troves of customer data that modern retailers store can offer the latest insights about consumer trends.
+In addition, the vast troves of customer data collected by modern retailers offer the latest insights into consumer trends.
 This data can be effectively used to track customer behaviour in relation to flour purchases, allowing retailers to adjust prices and offers accordingly.
 It could also identify customers that have tried branded products in other commodities like rice or salt but are yet to purchase branded flour.
-Retailers could use their Customer Relationship Management (CRM) systems to send them targeted messages about branded flour to raise awareness of its benefits, price and availability.
+Retailers could use their Customer Relationship Management (CRM) systems to send them targeted messages about branded flour to raise awareness of its benefits, price, and availability.

 With their unique ability to lower costs and increase awareness, modern retailers look set to play a defining role in the growth of branded flour in India.
 But they will need to be careful not to overplay their hand.
 Alongside cost, choice is a key factor in a consumer’s preference of retailer.
 Therefore retaining a good range of FMCG branded flours will not only offer customers a useful point of comparison for private label products, but it will also help maintain the variety that modern shoppers crave.